How to Bet on Golf Tournaments

 What is Group Betting in Golf?

-Instead of picking from over 100 players, bettors can focus on a smaller set, making it easier to predict outcomes.
+On a regular field, we are talking about over 100 players, this allows you to pick on a smaller set, making it easier to predict outcomes.

 Some of the most popular group betting formats include: